macborkow/rock-paper-scissors/README.md

 # rock-paper-scissors
-rock paper scissors game for the odin project
+Rock-paper-scissors game for The Odin Project.